-Stories that are poorly written are bad, but so are stories that are caught up in their own brilliance.
 I believe stories are about expressing something.
 It might not be clear what is being expressed, even to the author, but something will always work its way through.
 The best stories are the ones where the author is intimately familiar with what they want to express.
 Writing skills can be honed over time, but there's an innate talent for expressing yourself that makes for the best authors.

 Pet Peeves in Writing

 1) Terrible teaser summaries.
 Don't ask questions in a teaser- ie, 'what if X.' Just tell us what your story is about.
 Including a quote from the fic itself into the teaser- I hate that too.
 Including any kind of line that isn't about the story is also bad.
 HxG or NaruHina or whatever is fine, but don't put 'don't like don't read!' or some other non-story related phrase in there, because to me that says 'I have no confidence at all in what I'm writing.'

 2) Pretentious writing.
 Using excessively sophisticated vocabulary.
 It probably pisses me off because I have a tendency to do it, and it's annoying.
 The narration should include normal speech (as in, what people in the world actually say, not artificially perfect scripts) and not robotic sounding text.